 For the recreational sector, economic effects expected to result from Alternatives 2-3 are based on the changes in consumer surplus (CS) associated with the expected changes in ACL (or ACT) attributed to the recreational sector and expressed in number of fish.
 Because the average weight of Gulf mutton snapper in the recreational sector is not known, the conversion of pounds to number of fish is based on the average weight in the commercial sector.
-In the most recent assessment (SEDAR 15), the average weight of mutton snapper is estimated at 3.5 pounds.
-In addition, since the CS per mutton snapper is not known, the proxy value used in this analysis is the CS value for an additional "snapper" (not specific to the species) kept on a trip, i.e. \$12.38 (Haab et al. 2012; values updated to 2015 dollars).
+In the most recent assessment (SEDAR 15), the average weight of mutton snapper is estimated at 3.5 lbs.
+In addition, since the CS per mutton snapper' (not specific to the species) kept on a trip, i.e. \$12.38 (Haab et al. 2012; values updated to 2015 dollars).
 For the recreational sector, Table 4.1.3.4 provides changes in ACL (or ACT) expressed in pounds.
 Changes in ACL or ACT attributed to the recreational sector (expressed in number of fish) and associated changes in CS are provided in Table 4.1.3.5.
+A similar statement made earlier for the economic effects on the commercial sector may also be made with respect to the economic effects on the recreational sector.
+That is, if the baseline used was the current ACL rather than the current ACT, the economic effects would be larger than shown in Table 4.1.3.4 and would be similar to those of Alternative 3.